pulumi/pulumi-terraform-bridge/README.md

 To do this, first add the files in the appropriate package sub-directory of the sdk, and then add the requisite directives to the provider file.
 See the [AWS overlays section in resources.go](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go#L4486) for an example of this in action.

+# tfgen options

+tfgen, the command that generates Pulumi schema/code for a bridged provider supports the following environment variables:

+`PULUMI_MISSING_MAPPING_ERROR`: If truthy, fail if a data source/resource in the TF provider is not mapped to the Pulumi provider.
+`PULUMI_MISSING_DOCS_ERROR`: If truthy, fail if docs cannot be found for a data source/resource.
+`PULUMI_EXTRA_MAPPING_ERROR`: If truthy, fail if a mapped resource does not exist in the TF provider.